solidjs/solid/packages/solid/README.md

   - Simple composable primitives without the hidden rules.
   - Function Components with no need for lifecycle methods or specialized configuration objects.
   - Render once mental model.
 - Fast!
-Almost indistinguishable performance vs optimized painfully imperative vanilla DOM code.
+  - Almost indistinguishable performance vs optimized painfully imperative vanilla DOM code.
 See Solid on [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).
+  - Fastest at Server Rendering in the [Isomorphic UI Benchmarks](https://github.com/ryansolid/isomorphic-ui-benchmarks/tree/updated)
 - Small!
 Completely tree-shakeable Solid's compiler will only include parts of the library you use.
 - Supports and is built on TypeScript.
 - Supports modern features like JSX, Fragments, Context, Portals, Suspense, Streaming SSR, Progressive Hydration, Error Boundaries and Concurrent Rendering.